+14. Library
-14 Library • One of the world's largest repositories of

-information related to the Thoroughbred, the Library contains nearly 300,000 books; approximately 1 million photographic negatives; memorabilia such as a stopwatch used to time Man o' War; and much more.

-- The Library was established in 1939 through a donation from William Arnold Hanger.
-The current building opened in July 2002. - · Many special collections have been generously donated over the years. - Open year-round Mon-Fri from 8:30 a.m. to 4:30 p.m., except major holidays.
+- One of the world's largest repositories of information related to the Thoroughbred, the Library contains nearly 300,000 books; approximately 1 million photographic negatives; memorabilia such as a stopwatch used to time Man o' War; and much - The current building opened in July 2002. - · Many special collections have been generously donated over the years. - Open year-round from 8:30 a.m. to 4:30 p.m. each weekday, except major holidays.